solace-iot-team/aws-iot-device-sdk-embedded-C/README.md

 ### Set up the hardware and modem connectivity
 See this [tutorial](https://github.com/TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/blob/master/README.md)

-### Obtain Telus Modem / Secure Storage API
+### Obtain Telus Modem / SCC Toolkit API
-TBC - may be packaged with Operating System.
-If building from source will supply C14/C++14 compatible source code on request.
+The library is provided in a ZIP file, unzip and change into the directory where you unzipped the contents.
+Then copy SCC Toolkit library components to the Raspberry PI via SCP.
+Headers from folder `inc` to `/usr/include` on the raspberry pi, `libscc-toolkit.so` and `libscc-toolkit.a` to `/usr/lib` on the Raspberry PI.

 ### Optional - Apply BlackBerry security patch to Raspbian
 TBC - add link